Jammu and Kashmir

 This content is licensed under a Creative Commons Attribution 4.0 International license.

 Note: On 5 August 2019, the Indian Government revoked the special status of autonomy granted to Jammu and Kashmir.
 India's Supreme Court has agreed to hear petitions against the government's decision.
+The case is pending.

 1. Essential Facts and Figures